rvsrudik/libft/README.md

 [ft_memccpy.c]    | void    *ft_memccpy(void *dst, const void *src, int c, size_t n)     |    The memccpy() function copies bytes from string src to string dst.
 If the character c (as
      converted to an unsigned char) occurs in the string src, the copy stops and a pointer to the byte after the copy of c in the string dst is returned.
-Otherwise, n bytes are copied, and a NULL pointer is returned.
-     The source and destination strings should not overlap, as the behavior is undefined.
+Otherwise, n bytes are copied, and a NULL pointer is returned.The source and destination strings should not overlap, as the behavior is undefined.

 [ft_memmove.c]    | void    *ft_memmove(void *tmp1, const void *tmp2, size_t len)     |    The memmove() function copies len bytes from string src to string dst.
 The two strings may
      overlap; the copy is always done in a non-destructive manner.